hustf/LuxorLabels/README.md

 `prominence = 1.0` is used for the most important labels.
 When labels are dropped because of overlap, these are the last to be dropped.

-You can also specify your own label plotting function, for example by tweaking `plot_label_bounding_box`.
+You can also specify your own label plotting function, for example by tweaking `plot_label_return_bb`.
 To be useful with this package, it should output a bounding box as well as graphics.

+## Tweak label placement optimization

+Restrain a label from flipping by setting `fixpos`.
+See `PosEnum`

+Prevent a label from interaction with others by setting `collision_free`.

+Identiy problematic interactions by setting `ENV["JULIA_DEBUG"] = "LuxorLabels"`

 ## Other examples